EarthCitizen/escape-artist/README.md

 -------------- | -----------------------
 `Default`      | Default foreground color of the terminal `BgDefault`    | Default background color of the terminal `Inherited`    | Applies attributes of parent constructors.
-Useful for a value in a series with other `Escapable`s.
+Useful for a value interspersed in a series with other `Escapable`s.
 See examples below.
 `Normal`       | Even when other constructors are applied, the contained value will have the default attributes of the terminal
 `Blink`        | Output blinks in terminal
 `BlinkOff`     | NOT to end a blinking series, but rather to nest a non-blinking segment inside a series of blinking outputs